w3c/wcag3/README.md

 Represents each fifth-level heading specifying an individual requirement or assertion.

 - Supports [common fields](#common-fields): `howto`, `status`, `title`
+  - `status` for requirements and assertions defaults to `exploratory` if not specified
 - `needsAdditionalResearch` - Optional boolean, indicating whether to display a "needs additional research" editor's note
 - `type` - Optional string: `foundational`, `supplemental`, or `assertion`